awingray/IMDB/README.md

 # M1: API Design
-The following diagram shows how the data in sorted in this api.
+The following diagram shows how the data is sorted in this api.

 ![UML Diagram](images/api_uml.png)